ShouldApplyShouldApply

 BLS data on unemployment duration and LinkedIn hiring data show consistent patterns across recent cycles.
 After a layoff: individual contributors in tech, finance, and business functions at IC levels find new roles in 3–5 months on median.
 Senior managers and directors: 4–7 months.
 VPs and above: 5–10 months.

-The timeline variance within these ranges is large — more than the ranges themselves imply.
+The timeline variance within these ranges is large, more than the ranges themselves imply.
 The difference between the 25th percentile and 75th percentile within the same role category is often 4–5 months.
-What drives that variance is almost entirely within the candidate's control.
+What drives that variance is almost entirely within the candidate's control: how early the network gets activated, how accurately roles are targeted, and whether the search keeps multiple processes running at once.

 Factors That Shorten the Search